tunglinwood/oasis/README.md

 <br>

 > \[!TIP\]
-> For more detailed instructions and additional configuration options, check out the documentation(coming soon).
+> For more detailed instructions and additional configuration options, check out the [documentation](https://camel-6d2d1ad0.mintlify.app/).

 ### More Tutorials